ppy/osu-web/SETUP.md

 Existing Elasticsearch indices will be upgraded to new versions on start.
 Indices from a newer version cannot be used by older versions and downgrades are not supported.

-If you need to use a previous version of elasticsearch, e.g. to run `osu-elastic-indexer`, you can specify a previous version in a `docker-compose.override.yml` file:
+If you need to use a previous version of elasticsearch, e.g. to run `osu-elastic-indexer`, you can specify a previous version in a `docker-compose.override.yml` file (`volumes` and `environment` must be specified, as well, not just `image`):

     services:
       elasticsearch:
         image: docker.elastic.co/elasticsearch/elasticsearch-oss:6.8.23
+        volumes:
+          - elasticsearch:/usr/share/elasticsearch/data
+        environment:
+          action.auto_create_index: "false"
+          discovery.type: single-node
+          ES_JAVA_OPTS: "-Xms512m -Xmx512m"

 Note that older versions of Elasticsearch do not work on ARM-based CPUs.